imhicihu/ISKM2017/Guidelines_connection_streaming.md

 	- Bitlocker (Windows)
 	- LUKS (Linux)
 * Disable (temporary) remote connections with other computers.
-* Disable (temporary) Airplay (on mac computers).
+* Disable (temporary) Airplay (on Apple computers).
 * Disable screensaver.
 * Update your Adobe Flash player to the latest version.
+(VERIFY THIS ON LINUX)
 * Earlier versions of Adobe Connect than version 9 must be uninstalled.
 * Install Adobe Connect Add-in from [https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html](https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html).
 * Verify that you are running the latest version of Mozilla Firefox (preferred browser).
 * Run Mozilla Firefox with the essential add-ins (a.k.a: [Extensions](https://addons.mozilla.org/en-US/firefox/extensions/)) as possible (the less, the better).
-* Launch your Mozilla Firefox as `Run as Administrator`
+* Launch your Mozilla Firefox as `Run as Administrator` if your operating system is Microsoft Windows®.
 * Clear your [Mozilla's Cached Web Content](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache) before your streaming.
 Or simply install [Clear cache button](https://addons.mozilla.org/en-US/firefox/addon/empty-cache-button/) extension.
 * Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm).
 * Go to: [https://salvador.adobeconnect.com/](https:https://salvador.adobeconnect.com/).
 Login with the supplied username and password.
 (REVIEW THIS  STEP)